 Why Poptin is a better HelloBar?

 Moreover, Poptin has excellent reviews – You can check here

 It does not limit with basic features in targeting and visitor targeting.

-Poptin has more popup features such as forms, inline forms, and popups.
+Poptin has more popup features such as forms, popups, and autoresponders.

 The drag-and-drop in the editor makes me want to create my own popup without any designing skills.

 It does not limit the number of popups at all.